 A net rate of return is not calculated for the first 15 years following injury for short-term disability and the first seven years following injury for long-term disability awards, as there is no explicit inflation assumption.
-The net rate of return for other CPI-indexed benefit types and other durations is the net result from removing the inflation component of the gross rate of return on a compounded basis.
+The net rate of return for other CPI-indexed benefit types and other durations is the net result from removing the inflation component of the gross rate of return from the gross rate of return on a compounded basis.